Earn Your Radio Operator Certificate - Aeronautical Today!

 - A Time and Date must be agreed upon for the examination to take place.

-- At the beginning of the meeting, the student will present the AE with appropriate ID proving citizenship.
+- At the time of the examination, the examiner and student will log onto the video conference.

 - The candidate must be present anywhere in Canada during the examination.

 If the student passes, the AE will conduct the appropriate paperwork with the student.
 The student will receive their ROC-A in the mail within 4 weeks.

 Students are recommended to download and study the ROC-A Study Guide.